ELEC

 1980s

-July 23‚ 1980– Governor Brendan Byrne signs new law (Chapter 74) extending Gubernatorial Public Financing Program to primary elections.
-The prime sponsor was state Senator Charles Yates (D–7).
+July 23‚ 1980– Governor Brendan T. Byrne signs new law (P.L.
+1980‚ c.74) extending Gubernatorial Public Financing Program to primary elections.
+The prime sponsor was state Senator Charles B. Yates (D-7).

 March 16‚ 1981– In ACLU of New Jersey v.
 New Jersey Election Law Enforcement Commission‚ a three-judge District Court upholds constitutionality of lobbyist disclosure requirements.

-May 22‚ 1981– Governor Brendan Byrne approves new laws (Chapters 150 and 513) that require lobbyists to file annual financial reports with ELEC while continuing to make lobbyists register with‚ and file quarterly reports with‚ the Attorney General’s office.
-The laws‚ both sponsored by State Senator Eugene Bedell (D–12)‚ clarify that expenses of lobbyists would be reportable even if they were not “expressly for” lobbying.
+May 22‚ 1981– Governor Brendan T. Byrne approves new laws (P.L.
+1981‚ c.150 and c.513) that require lobbyists to file annual financial reports with ELEC while continuing to make lobbyists register with‚ and file quarterly reports with‚ the Attorney General’s office.
+The laws‚ both sponsored by State Senator Eugene J. Bedell (D-12)‚ clarify that expenses of lobbyists would be reportable even if they were not “expressly for” lobbying.

-July 22‚ 1981– Scott Weiner attends first meeting as ELEC’s newest Executive Director.
-Lewis Thurston III later becomes Chief of Staff to Governor Tom Kean.
+July 22‚ 1981– Scott A. Weiner attends first meeting as ELEC’s newest Executive Director.
+Lewis B. Thurston III later becomes Chief of Staff to Governor Thomas H. Kean.

-January 12‚ 1982– On his last day in office‚ Governor Brendan Byrne signs more than 150 bills‚ including one (S–3474) sponsored by State Senator Eugene Bedell (D–12) that substitutes the word “expressly” for “without limitation” in state lobbying law.
-The subtle amendment sharply reduces the amount of entertainment expenses‚ gifts‚ tickets and other items lobbyists must report in relation to their work.
-22
+January 19‚ 1982– On his last day in office‚ Governor Brendan T. Byrne signs more than 150 bills‚ including one (S-3474) sponsored by State Senator Eugene Bedell (D-12) that substitutes the word “expressly” for “without limitation” in state lobbying law.
+The subtle amendment sharply reduces the amount of entertainment expenses‚ gifts‚ tickets and other items lobbyists must report in relation to their work.27

-December 21‚ 1982– Attorney General Irwin Kimmelman and ELEC unveil a report calling for the repeal of the “expressly” loophole and consolidation of lobbying regulation under one state agency.
-23
+December 21‚ 1982– Attorney General Irwin Kimmelman and ELEC unveil a report calling for the repeal of the “expressly” loophole and consolidation of lobbying regulation under one state agency.28

-January 17‚ 1984– Under new law (Chapter 579) enacted by Governor Tom Kean‚ continuing political committees‚ commonly called political action committees or simply PACs‚ must begin reporting their campaign finance activities with the Commission.
+January 17‚ 1984– Under new law (P. L. 1983‚ c.
+579) enacted by Governor Thomas H. Kean‚ continuing political committees‚ commonly called political action committees or simply PACs‚ must begin reporting their campaign finance activities with the Commission.

-July 16‚ 1984– Frederick Herrmann attends first meeting as ELEC’s newest Executive Director.
-Scott Weiner later becomes Counsel to Gov. Jim Florio‚ Commissioner of the Department of Environmental Protection and Energy‚ and Chief Executive of the New Jersey Schools Construction Corporation.
+July 16‚ 1984– Frederick M. Herrmann attends first meeting as ELEC’s newest Executive Director.
+Scott A. Weiner later becomes Counsel to Gov. James J. Florio‚ Commissioner of the Department of Environmental Protection and Energy‚ and Chief Executive of the New Jersey Schools Construction Corporation.

 September 27‚ 1985– In Friends of Governor Tom Kean v.
 New Jersey Election Law Enforcement Commission‚ the State Supreme Court rules that ELEC lacked the power to charge a gubernatorial candidate with another candidate’s truly independent expenditures.